HossamSQA/my-reads-udacity-project/README.md

 # Instructions

-just install the npm package and bootstrap and router-dom then have fun with your library.
+just install the npm package, router-dom and Bootstrap 5 then have fun with your library.

 (as a view you can access the website through: https://my-reads-udacity-1104.web.app)